Ultrametric Fitting by Gradient Descent: Supplemental material

-\paragraph{Dasgupta cost function} The soft cardinal of a node $n$ of the tree $T_u$ as defined in \eqref{eq:nodecardinal} raises two issues: the arbitrary choice of the reference vertex $x$, and the quadratic time complexity $\Theta(N^2)$ of a naive implementation.
+The soft cardinal of a node $n$ of the tree $T_u$ as defined in \eqref{eq:nodecardinal} raises two issues: the arbitrary choice of the reference vertex $x$, and the quadratic time complexity $\Theta(N^2)$ of a naive implementation.
 One way to get rid of the arbitrary choice of $x$ is to use the two extremities of the edge $\mstEdge{n}$ canonically associated to $n$.
 To efficiently compute \eqref{eq:nodecardinal}, we can notice that, if $c_1$ and $c_2$ are the children of $n$, then the pass edge between any element $x$ of $c_1$ and any element $y$ of $c_2$ is equal to edge $\mstEdge{n}$ associated to $n$.
-This allows us to rewrite \eqref{eq:nodecardinal} as
+This allows us to define $\card(n)$ as the relaxation of $|n|$ in \eqref{eq:nodecardinal}, by replacing the Heaviside function $H$ with the sigmoid function $\ell$, leading to

-where $\ancestors(x)$ denotes the set of ancestors of $x$, and $\otherChild_{\hat{x}}(y)$ is the child of $y$ that does not contain $x$.
-The time complexity to evaluate \eqref{eq:nodecardinaloptim} is dominated by the sum over the ancestors of $n$ which, in the worst case, is in the order of $\mathcal{O}(N)$, leading also to worst case time complexity of $\mathcal{O}(N^2)$ to compute the soft cardinal of all the nodes.
+where $\ancestors(x)$ is the set of ancestors of $x$, and $\otherChild_{\hat{x}}(y)$ is the child of $y$ that does not contain $x$.
+The time complexity to evaluate \eqref{eq:nodecardinaloptim} is dominated by the sum over the ancestors of $n$ which, in the worst case, is in the order of $\mathcal{O}(N)$, leading also to worst case time complexity of $\mathcal{O}(N^2)$.
 In practice, dendrograms are usually well balanced, and thus the number of ancestors of a node is in the order of $\mathcal{O}(\log N)$, yielding an empirical complexity in $\mathcal{O}(N\log N)$.